 Indent is a type of personalization when characters are engraved in the card.
 By this procedure we can print alphabet letters (all Latin letters including Č, Ć, Ž, Š and Đ), all numeric symbols from 0 to 9 and certain punctuation characters.
 The color of the indented characters can be black or white.

 Plastic cards have proven to be a good solution for official documents.
 However, official documents require high security standards that prevent counterfeiting.
-Personalization with hologram and watermark answers these requirements, because it protects the card with special ribbons that is almost impossible to copy.
+Personalization with hologram and watermark answers these requirements, because it protects the card with special ribbons that are almost impossible to copy.

 Types of hologram protection: